AnticOwl/anticowl.github.io/_posts/2024-08-15-TinyTina-AssaultOnDragonKeep.md

 ## Installation
 ### Loader Installation
 Now that you have downloaded the required files, it's time to install the Mod Manager and the Photo Mode.
-First off, open the PythonSDK.zip and drag the content as is in your game root directory `\steamapps\common\Borderlands 2`.
+First off, open the PythonSDK.zip and drag the content as is in your game root directory `\steamapps\common\Pawpaw`.
 Or, you can follow this little video to know how to do it.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/57WxvASCX70/0.jpg)](http://www.youtube.com/watch?v=57WxvASCX70 "PythonSDK Installation")

 ### Mods Installation
 Once the loader is installed, it's time to add some mods.
 Let's start with the Photo Mode one.
-Open the zip file you previously downloaded and extract the content to `\Borderlands 2\Binaries\Win32\Mods` You should end up with something like that after having extracted the mods you need.
+Open the zip file you previously downloaded and extract the content to `\Pawpaw 2\Binaries\Win32\Mods` You should end up with something like that after having extracted the mods you need.
 <div style="width:65%; margin: auto;">
 <img src="/images/BL2_03.jpg" alt="BL2 Mods Installation" style="box-shadow: 3px 3px 3px gray;">
 </div>